crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Orb often generating blank stares, tilted heads, and involuntary drooling.

   Cynos are quick to learn, picking up the basics of any skill within a short period of time.
-However, this incredible flexibility comes at the cost of being unable to learn anything about a skill past the basics, requiring them to take advantage of every option available to find an advantage against foes of greater ability.
+This comes at the cost of a poor attention span, making it more difficult to train a skill the higher it gets.
+Thus, Cynos often prefer to dabble in everything over mastering in one particular skill.

 The Undead
 ========================================